-You might have to control minor fires involving your vehicle on the road.
+You might have to control minor truck fires on the road.
 However, unless you have the training and equipment to do so safely, do not fight hazardous materials fires.
 Dealing with hazardous materials fires requires special training and protective gear.

-When you discover a fire, send someone or call 9-1-1 for help.
-You may use the fire extinguisher to keep minor vehicle fires from spreading to cargo before fire fighters arrive.
-You should feel trailer doors to see if they are hot before opening them.
+When you discover a fire, call for help.
+You may use the fire extinguisher to keep minor truck fires from spreading to cargo before firefighters arrive.
+Feel trailer doors to see if they are hot before opening them.
 If hot, you may have a cargo fire and should not open the doors.
 Opening doors lets air in and may make the fire flare up.
-Without air many fires only smolder until firemen arrive, doing less damage.
+Without air, many fires only smolder until firemen arrive, doing less damage.
 If your cargo is already on fire, it is not safe to fight the fire.
 Keep the shipping papers with you to give to emergency personnel as soon as they arrive.
 Warn other people of the danger and keep them away.

-If you discover a cargo leak, identify the material by using shipping papers, labels, package location in trailer, and any other clue.
-Do not touch any leaking material.
-Many people, under the stress of handling an accident or leak, forget and injure themselves this way.
-Do not attempt to identify materials or find the source of a leak by smell.
-Many toxic gases destroy one's sense of smell.
-They can injure or kill you without smell.
-Do not eat, drink, or smoke around a leak or spill.
+If you discover a cargo leak, identify the hazardous materials leaking by using shipping papers, labels, or package location.
+Do not touch any leaking material—many people injure themselves by touching hazardous materials.
+Do not try to identify the material or find the source of a leak by smell.
+Toxic gases can destroy your sense of smell and can injure or kill you, even if they do not smell.
+Never eat, drink, or smoke around a leak or spill.

-If hazardous material is spilling from your vehicle, you may move off the road and away from places where people gather, if doing so serves safety.
+If hazardous materials are spilling from your vehicle, do not move it any more than safety requires.
+You may move off the road and away from places where people gather, if doing so serves safety.
 Only move your vehicle if you can do so without danger to yourself or others.

-Never continue driving with hazardous materials leaking from your vehicle even to find a phone booth, truck stop, help, or similar reason.
-Remember that the carrier pays for the cleanup of contaminated parking lots, roadways, and drainage ditches.
+Never continue driving with hazardous materials leaking from your vehicle in order to find a phone booth, truck stop, help, or similar reason.
+Remember, the carrier pays for the cleanup of contaminated parking lots, roadways, and drainage ditches.
+The costs are enormous, so do not leave a lengthy trail of contamination.
 If hazardous materials are spilling from your vehicle: